 - Best practices for email signatures

-- How to create an email signature in SendPulse
+- How to create an email signature with SendPulse

 The structure of an email signature

 An email signature is a block of content at the footer of an email that may contain text and images.
-Similar to a business card, an email signature serves both as a source of information for a user and as a portrayal of a company or a person.
-An email signature may give off different vibes ― from a serious corporate to a fun and friendly one ― all depends on its copy and design.
+Similar to a business card, an email signature serves both as a source of information for a user, and as a portrayal of a company or a person.
+An email signature may give off different vibes ― from serious and corporate to fun and friendly ― it all depends on the signatures content and design.

-There are no strict rules as to the elements of an email signature, but we recommend adding
+There are no strict rules about the elements of an email signature, but we recommend adding

 - name and family name;